silverstripe/cwp/docs/en/development-tutorials/deploying-code.md

 If you get no output, there's no tags.

 Let's create a new tag.
 You can name the tag anything, but a typical scheme involves version numbers starting at 0.1.
+It's also a good idea to create annotated tags, so the information about the originator can also be stored.

-Create a new tag called 0.1:
+Create a new annotated tag called 1.0:

-	git tag 0.1
+	git tag -a 1.0 -m "First release."

 Tags don't get pushed automatically when you use `git push`, so we need to push the tags to Gitlab so that the deploy.cwp.govt.nz site can see it:

-	git push --tags
+	git push origin --tags

-Now when you go back to [deploy.cwp.govt.nz](http://deploy.cwp.govt.nz) you'll see your new tag in the revision table.
+Now when you go back to [deploy.cwp.govt.nz](http://deploy.cwp.govt.nz) and press "Fetch latest changes" you'll see a new option appearing on the deploy screen: "Deploy a tagged release".
+This makes it much simpler to choose the right revision to deploy.